weiszach/InitativeTracker/README.md

 Players/Monsters whos HP drops to zero are automatically removed

 When you add DMG it will subtract from their HP automatically

+NOTE: BEFORE YOU RESET COMBAT BE SURE TO SAVE, THIS WILL RESET THE UNITS BACK TO YOUR LAST SAVE POINT.